buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcDateTimeResource/Types/IfcRecurrenceTypeEnum.md

 _IfcRecurrenceTypeEnum_ enumerates the recurring pattern type, with valid combinations as indicated.

-> HISTORY&nbsp; New enumeration in IFC4.
+> HISTORY  New enumeration in IFC4.

 ## Items